elastic/integrations/packages/oracle/docs/README.md

 ### System Statistics Metrics

 The System Global Area (SGA) is a group of shared memory structures that contain data and control information for one Oracle Database instance.
 Metrics concerning System Global Area (SGA) memory are mentioned below.

+To collect the System Statistics metrics, Oracle integration relies on a specific set of views.
+Make sure that the user configured within the Oracle DSN configuration has `READ` access permissions to the following view:

+- `V$SYSSTAT`

 **Exported fields**